ramate-io/oac/oroad/oera-000-000-000-dulan/oroad-000-000-000/README.md

 > [!TIP]
 > **[[Liam Monninger](liam@ramate.io)]**
 >
 > **OROAD-0** speculates much more into specific implementations and applications than I would expect later roadmaps to do.
-We justify this on the basis of the concept needing to initial validate itself and so needing to demonstrate end-goal utility.
+We justify this on the basis of the concept needing to initially validate itself and so needing to demonstrate end-goal utility.
 >
-> After **OROAD-0** our initial intent is to shift the planning done by OAC to the more conceptually focused--almost taking the stance of a journal or academic institution.
+> After **OROAD-0** our intent is to shift the planning done by OAC to the more conceptually-focused--almost taking the stance of a journal or academic institution.

 ## Roadmap